-Games That Are Hilariously Different From the Movies They're Based On, Pt 2
+Games That Different From the Movies They're Based On, Pt 2

 In the golden age of retro gaming, merchandisers thought of game consoles as marketing platforms rather than entertainment systems.
 Their devious plot was to create games that were basically commercials for some beloved franchise.